 In the event of unavoidable, exceptional or unforeseen circumstances (in accordance with Article 41 of the Financial Rules), the Commission may propose draft amending budgets amending the adopted budget for the current year.
 These amending budgets are subject to the same rules as the general budget.

-In the case of the 2016 budget, the three institutions reached an agreement at the conciliation committee held on 14 November 2015, followed by the adoption of the Council position on the new draft budget on 24 November and the plenary vote in Parliament the following day, 25 November 2015.
-The negotiators agreed to a compromise package of EUR 155 billion in commitments and EUR 143.89 billion in payments.
-A margin of EUR 2.3 billion has been left under the expenditure ceiling of the MFF 2014-2020, which the EU will be able to use to cope with unforeseen needs.
+In the case of the 2017 budget, the three institutions reached an agreement at the conciliation committee held on 17 November 2016, followed by the adoption of the Council position on the new draft budget on 29 November and the plenary vote in Parliament on 1 December 2016.
+The negotiators agreed to a compromise package of EUR 157.857 billion in commitments and EUR 134.45 billion in payments.
+The 2017 budget focuses on boosting growth, creating jobs — namely for the younger generation — and tackling migration.

 Following repeated disputes concerning the legal base for implementation of the budget, the institutions adopted a joint declaration in 1982, which also laid down measures designed to ensure smoother completion of the budgetary procedure.
 This was followed by a series of Interinstitutional Agreements covering the following periods: 1988-1992, 1993-1999, 2000-2006 and 2007-2013.
 These successive agreements have provided an interinstitutional reference framework for the annual budgetary procedures and have considerably improved the way the budgetary procedure works.

-The current IIA entered into force on 23 December 2013 (OJ C 373, 20.12.2013).
+The current IIA entered into force on 23 December 2013.
 It aims to facilitate the annual budgetary procedure and to complement the provisions of the MFF regulation (which has become a binding regulation, with binding ceilings), notably on the special instruments outside the MFF.
 These provisions concern the following special instruments: the Emergency Aid Reserve, the European Union Solidarity Fund, the Flexibility Instrument, the European Globalisation Adjustment Fund and the Contingency Margin.

 On 7 September 2010 the Economic and Financial Affairs Council approved the introduction of the ‘European Semester’, a cycle of economic policy coordination at the EU level with the aim of achieving the Europe 2020 targets.
 This is a six-month period every year, during which the Member States’ budgetary and structural policies are to be reviewed in order to detect any inconsistencies and emerging imbalances.
 On the basis of the analytical economic assessment, the Commission provides policy guidance (recommendations) to the Member States covering fiscal, macroeconomic and structural reforms.
 The aim of the European Semester is to strengthen coordination while major budgetary decisions are still under preparation at the national level.
 In addition to coordination between national budgets, the European Parliament is also seeking to exploit synergies and strengthen coordination between national budgets and the EU budget.